MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/graph-powershell-beta/migration-steps.md

 # Migrate from Azure AD PowerShell to the Microsoft Graph PowerShell SDK

-You can use the information in this article to plan the migration of your applications that use Azure AD PowerShell to use the Microsoft Graph PowerShell SDK.
+Use the information in this article to plan the migration of your applications in Azure AD PowerShell to Microsoft Graph PowerShell SDK.

 ## Why Microsoft Graph PowerShell?